Sony SMC-70: Technical specifications

-3.5" Disk Drive
+3.5" disk drive

-While the SMC-70 was the first computer with a 3.5" disk drive compatible with single-sided double-density (SSDD) 3.5" disks, it was not the first device to use the drives.
-In 1980 Sony announced the Series 35 word processor (OA-S3300) in the United States, which was the first product to use the technology when released in 1981.
+While the SMC-70 was Sony's first computer with a 3.5" disk drive compatible with single-sided double-density (SSDD) 3.5" disks, it was not the first Sony device to use the drives.
+In 1980, Sony announced the Series 35 word processor (OA-S3300) in the United States, which was the first product to use the technology when released in 1981.

 The original 3.5" floppy disk (OM-D3310) created by Sony was not compatible with later 3.5" drives due to the coercivity of the media.
 The drives in the SMC-70 rotated the disk at 600 RPM (versus 300 RPM of contemporary drives), which greatly improved data transfer speeds.
 The original Sony disk (OM-D3310) also did not contain a spring-loaded auto shutter.
 The user was required to slide the protective metal sleeve on the disk to the side prior to inserting the disk into the drive.
 When removing the disk from the drive the metal shutter was manually slid to the right to protect the disk.
 The SSDD disks had an unformatted capacity of 437.5 KB (280 KB formatted) with 135 tracks per inch (70 tracks on the disk).
 The Sony disk drives had a transfer rate of 500 Kbps when used with DD media (250 Kbps with SD media).

 When the SMC-70 was released in 1982, the disk drives (OA-D30V) were capable of reading both the Sony standard disks (OM-D3310) and the future Microfloppy Industry Committee standard (though only the first 70 tracks under Sony's release of CP/M 2.2).
 An updated disk drive was released (the OA-D31V) that had the capability of opening a spring-loaded disk shutter (these drives were labeled with "Auto Shutter" on the drive to alert the user that it was not necessary to open the disk shutter on disks with a spring-loaded shutter prior to inserting a disk).
 Sony released an updated floppy disk based on the new standards (OM-D3320) that is compatible with both the SMC-70 and contemporary computers.

 Though the SMC-70 was never offered with a double-sided disk drive, later releases of CP/M for the SMC-70 (e.g. 2.0) added support for double sided drives (e.g. OA-D32W), along with 40 and 80 track 5.25" drives.
 Sony released three families of 26 pin 600 RPM drives, the OA-D30V, OA-D31V, and OA-D32V/W (80 track, single/double sided).
 Only the OA-D30V and OA-D31V (also called MFD-31V) could read the original 3.5" format due to differences in magnetic coercivity.